gardener-attic/component-cli/docs/reference/components-cli_component-archive_sources_add.md

-## components-cli component-archive source add
+## components-cli component-archive sources add

 Adds a source to a component descriptor